Restream/reindexer/replication.md

 ## RAFT-cluster

-Reindexer support RAFT-like algorithm for leader elections and synchronous replication with consensus awaiting.
-In cluster setup each node may be standalone server or golang application with builtinserver binding.
+Reindexer supports a RAFT-like algorithm for leader elections and synchronous replication with consensus awaiting.
+In a cluster setup, each node may be a standalone server or a Go application with the builtinserver binding.

 ### Node roles